gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   It wants to bring the Makers back immediately
     -   Character arc: sacrifices itself to awaken the Makers
         -   We feel sorry for it even though it's a villain (Gollum)
+-   Mouse (ally): a small cleaning bot from the first book
+    -   Reappears as one of Patient's minions
+    -   Becomes an ally after Maddy rescues it
+    -   Later "adopted" by Dockety and Crusher

 ## Plot